Ekwis/salesforce-python-template/README.md

 ### Logging

-- Check errors/app.log for detailed error messages
+- Check errors/app.log for detailed error messages.
-- Failed records during upload are saved in errors/
+- Failed records during upload are saved in errors/.
-- Each error file includes timestamp for tracking
+- Each error file includes a timestamp for tracking.

 ## Development